Monday Night War: 2001: End of the War, WWF purchases WCW and ECW, the Invasion

-In January 2001, Fusient Media Ventures, led by Bischoff, announced that they were going to purchase WCW.
-The deal was contingent on the Turner networks keeping Nitro on TNT on Monday and Thunder on TBS on Wednesday.
-When Jamie Kellner took over as CEO of Turner Broadcasting, he announced the cancellation of all WCW programming on the company's networks, believing that wrestling did not fit the demographics of either channel and would not be favorable enough to get the "right" advertisers to buy airtime (even though Thunder was the highest-rated show on TBS at the time).
+In January 2001, Fusient Media Ventures, led by Bischoff, announced its intention to purchase WCW.
+The deal was contingent upon the Turner networks keeping Nitro on TNT on Monday and Thunder on TBS on Wednesday.
+When Jamie Kellner took over as CEO of Turner Broadcasting, he announced the cancellation of all WCW programming on Turner's networks, believing that wrestling did not fit the demographics of either channel and would not be favorable enough to get the "right" advertisers to buy airtime (even though Thunder was the highest-rated show on TBS at the time).
 In the book NITRO: The Incredible Rise and Inevitable Collapse of Ted Turner's WCW by Guy Evans, it is said that a key condition in WCW's purchase deal with Fusient Media Ventures was that Fusient wanted control over time slots on TNT and TBS networks, regardless of whether these slots would show WCW programming or not.
-This influenced Kellner's decision to ultimately cancel WCW programming.
-WCW's losses were then written-off via purchase accounting; according to Evans: "in the post-merger environment, the new conglomerate was able to 'write down' money losing operations, essentially eliminating those losses because of their irrelevancy moving forward."
+This influenced Kellner's decision to cancel WCW programming.
+WCW's losses were then written off via purchase accounting; according to Evans: "In the post-merger environment, the new conglomerate was able to 'write down' money-losing operations, essentially eliminating those losses because of their irrelevancy moving forward."

-With no national television outlet to air the shows, Fusient dropped their offer to purchase the promotion.
-The WWF, the only company who would not need the television time slots Kellner had canceled, then made their offer.
-On March 23, 2001, all of WCW's trademarks and archived video library, as well as a select 25 contracts, were sold to Vince McMahon and World Wrestling Federation Entertainment, Inc. through its subsidiary WCW Inc. WCW's assets were purchased for just $3 million.
+With no national television outlet to air the shows, Fusient dropped its offer to purchase WCW.
+The WWF, the only company that would not need the television time slots Kellner had canceled, then made their offer.
+On March 23, 2001, all of WCW's trademarks and archived video library, as well as a select 25 contracts, were sold to Vince McMahon and WWFE, Inc. through its subsidiary WCW Inc. WCW's assets were purchased for just $3 million.
 Most of the main event-level stars including Flair, Goldberg, Kevin Nash, and Sting were contracted directly to parent company AOL Time Warner instead of WCW, and thus AOL Time Warner was forced to continue to pay many of the wrestlers for years.
 The actual WCW entity was reverted to Universal Wrestling Corporation solely to deal with both legal and administrative issues.